Magnolia stellata: Cultivation

 After it was introduced to the United States in 1862 by Dr. George Robert Hall (1820-1899), Magnolia stellata has been widely cultivated in much of North America, and has been recorded as an established escape in a few places.
-It is also a commonly grown ornamental in Europe, and was first introduced to the United Kingdom in 1877 or 1878, most likely by Charles Maries, while he was collecting for Veitch Nurseries.
+It is also a commonly grown ornamental in Europe, and was first introduced to the United Kingdom in 1877 or 1878.

 Its compact size makes it an ideal subject for smaller gardens, where its flowers - appearing initially on bare stems - provide some much needed colour in early Spring.

 The cultivars 'Centennial', 'Jane Platt', and 'Royal Star' have all gained the Royal Horticultural Society's Award of Garden Merit.

 Spring frosts can damage the flowers.
 The shrub prefers deep, acidic soil.
 It may be propagated by seed, or more easily by rooting cuttings taken after the flower buds have formed.